-The retail home heating oil industry is mature, with total market demand expected to decline in the foreseeable future due to conversions to natural gas.
-Therefore, our ability to maintain our business or grow within the industry is dependent on the acquisition of other retail distributors as well as the success of our marketing programs.
-Conversions to natural gas have increased and we believe this may continue as natural gas has become significantly less expensive than home heating oil on an equivalent BTU basis.
-In addition, the states of New York, Connecticut and Pennsylvania are seeking to encourage homeowners to expand the use of natural gas as a heating fuel through legislation and regulatory efforts.
+The retail home heating oil industry is mature, with total market demand expected to decline in the foreseeable future due to conversions to natural gas and other alternative energy sources.
+Therefore, our ability to maintain our business or grow within the industry is dependent on the acquisition of other retail distributors, the success of our marketing programs, and the growth of our other service offerings.
+Based on our records, our customer conversions to natural gas have ranged between 1.3% and 2.4% per year over the last five years.
+We believe this may continue or increase as natural gas has become less expensive than home heating oil on an equivalent BTU basis.
+In addition, there are legislative and regulatory efforts underway in several states seeking to encourage homeowners to expand the use of natural gas as a heating fuel.